Skip to sub navigation Skip to main content

 Means for progression will be built into the designs for the centre, reinforced through active management to ensure managed transition between the varied provisions offered by the partner organisations.
 Support staff and a minibus fleet are in place to support staged transition.

-There is also the potential for expansion for future delivery in more specialist areas, such as principal learning for construction and the built environment, construction and design management (CDM), BIM, concreting, form work, steel fixing and scaffolding.
+There is also the potential for expansion for future delivery in more specialist areas, such as principal learning for construction and the built environment, construction and design management (CDM), BIM, concreting, form work, steel fixing, and scaffolding.

 Rationale: